Sam-Saarinen/Sam-Saarinen.github.io/artifacts/index.md

 Books:
 * November 27, 2019: [*Education: The Next Hundred Years*](https://www.barnesandnoble.com/w/education-s-am/1135136001?ean=9781078748520) is a roadmap for transforming education using emerging pedagogical and computational technologies.
 It's also available on [Amazon for Kindle](https://www.amazon.com/dp/B081ZMRYJJ).

+Dissertation:
+* May 2021: [*Query Strategies for Directed Graphical Models and their Application to Adaptive Testing*](https://www.overleaf.com/read/cntdgjvmngmv), describes how to bring together machine learning, computer science theory, and education research to develop scalable and effective methods for generating assessments for new topics.
+This is an important step forward in education research, as it allows us to easily create (and then use) rigorous measures of learning to evaluate educational interventions, pedagogy, and policy.
+The thesis defense is also available on [YouTube](https://www.youtube.com/watch?v=itGg9PVduWQ).

 Papers:
 * LAK 2020: ["Applying Prerequisite Structure Inference to Adaptive Testing"](/artifacts/papers/LAK_2020.pdf), a paper about inferring prerequisite relationships between assessment items and leveraging those relationships for efficient adaptive testing.
 * SIGCSE 2019: ["Harnessing the Wisdom of the Classes: Classsourcing and Machine Learning for Assessment Instrument Generation"](/artifacts/papers/SIGCSE_2019.pdf), a paper about combining bandit processes, information theory, and crowdsourcing in order to quickly generate statistically validated assessments.